marzookh/CMPUT404-assignment-css-hell/README.md

 - Changed some lines of existing css styling in all 3 html documents

-- Added '<link rel="stylesheet" href="./data/style.css">' in all 3 html documents
+- Added 'link rel="stylesheet" href="./data/style.css"' in all 3 html documents

 You will skin 3 project gutenberg stories with custom CSS.